zachmccabe/zachmccabe.github.io/_travel/postcard.md

 ## Always bring extra

-Small bills.
-Snacks to share with rogue livestock.
+Socks.
+Cash in small bills.
+Snacks to share.
+Batteries.
 Put fresh batteries in your right pocket and spent batteries in your left pocket.